 Guesthouses

-If you are looking to go camping anywhere in the area Skaftafell is the ideal spot and for many local outdoor enthusiasts an ultimate favorite to spend the night.
+If you are looking to go camping in the area, Skaftafell is the ideal spot.
+Many local outdoor enthusiasts claim this as an ultimate favourite to spend the night.

 Skaftafell Camping Ground